Atlas7/linear_regression_demo/README.md

 ### Install with PIP

-This is the original PIP install method:
+This is the original PIP install method (assuming you have Python 2.7 pre-installed on your machine):

 In terminal to install the necessary dependencies.
 Here is a link to [pip](https://pip.pypa.io/en/stable/installing/) if you don't already have it.